LeonKraim/Replay-Downloader/README.md

 The tool uses the League client to get access to Riot Games.
 The League client must be running and you must be logged in.

-## What the tool does

 The tool collects replay files.
 A replay file is a record of one game.
 The tool writes the replay files to the output directory.

-The word "gather" is the name of the complete collection process.
-The process has these steps:

-1. The tool starts with one player.
-2. The tool reads the match history of that player.
-The match history is the list of games that the player played.
-3. The tool selects the games that pass the rules.
-4. The tool downloads the replay of each selected game.
-5. The tool finds the other players in those games.
-6. The tool repeats step 2 for each of those players.

-The process repeats.
-The tool walks from player to player through the player graph.
-The tool does not need a list of players.
-The tool finds the players by itself.

 ## Terms